 We now derive the above results.
 Nonlinear terms preclude any exact analysis.
 We first use a Wilson dynamic RG framework~\cite{kpz,stanley,forster,tauber} and build upon the results discussed in Ref.~\cite{active_kpz}.
 Dimensional analysis allows us to define two effective dimensionless coupling constants:

-{ Here $k_d=\frac{S_d}{(2\pi)^d}$, and $S_d$ is the surface area of a $d$-dimensional sphere.} Considering $\lambda>0$ without any loss of generality, we notice that from (\ref{coup}) above that $g_2$ can be both positive and negative, depending upon the sign of $\gamma$.
+{ Here $k_d=\frac{S_d}{(2\pi)^d}$, and $S_d$ is the surface area of a $d$-dimensional unit sphere.} Without any loss of generality, we are considering $\lambda>0$.
+We notice that from (\ref{coup}) above that $g_2$ can be both positive and negative, depending upon the sign of $\gamma$.
 There are no one-loop corrections to $\lambda,\lambda_1$.
-The one-loop corrections to $\nu$ and $D$ can be obtained following Refs.~\cite{stanley,forster,active_kpz}, which allow us to calculate the one-loop RG flow equations for $g$, $g_1$ and hence { $g_2$},{
+The one-loop corrections to $\nu$ and $D$ can be obtained following Refs.~\cite{stanley,forster,active_kpz}, which give the one-loop RG flow equations for $g$ and { $g_2$}:{

-where $\tilde A(\gamma)=\frac{9}{8}\gamma^2+\frac{11}{8}\gamma-\frac{1}{4}$.} { Considering 2D, { the physically relevant dimension}, we focus on the RG flow lines in the $g$-$g_2$ plane, with (0,0) as the only RG fixed point.
+where $\tilde A(\gamma)=\frac{9}{8}\gamma^2+\frac{11}{8}\gamma-\frac{1}{4}$.} Considering 2D, { the physically relevant dimension}, we focus on the RG flow lines in the $g$-$g_2$ plane, with (0,0) as the only RG fixed point.
 Its stability properties are intriguing.
-It is stable (i.e., attractive) along the $g_2$-axis, but unstable (i.e., repulsive) along the $g$-axis.
-This indicates the existence of a separatrix, an invariant manifold under RG in the $g$-$g_2$ plane, that separates the stable phase from instability. { While (0,0) is the {\em only} fixed point of both (\ref{flow-g}) and (\ref{flow-g*}), it may be stable or unstable.
+It is stable (i.e., attractive) along the $g_2$ axis but unstable (i.e., repulsive) along the $g$ axis.
+This indicates the existence of a separatrix, an invariant manifold under RG in the $g$-$g_2$ plane, that separates the stable phase from instability.
+While (0,0) is the {\em only} fixed point of both (\ref{flow-g}) and (\ref{flow-g*}), it may be stable or unstable.
 Stability requires $dg/dl<0, dg_2/dl<0$, so that {\em both} $g(l),\,g_2(l)$ flow to zero in the long wavelength limit.
-Else when $dg/dl>0, dg_2/dl>0$, both $g(l),\,g_2(l)$ flow {\em away} from (0,0) giving instability.
-These two behaviors are demarcated by the separatrices $\tilde A(\gamma)=0$,} giving
+Otherwise, when $dg/dl>0, dg_2/dl>0$, both $g(l),\,g_2(l)$ flow {\em away} from (0,0), giving instability.
+These two behaviors are demarcated by the separatrices $\tilde A(\gamma)=0$, giving